Siblings Erin, Lauren and Matt Williams raise Certified Animal Welfare Approved by A Greener World…

 Aaron Moultrup, general construction business owner, and his wife, Kerry, a teacher, both grew up in hardworking families.
 When they decided to buy an old farmhouse and land in the southern tier of New York state neither of them had any real farming experience.
 Not wanting the property to sit idle, they soon got “the itch” to farm and started plowing and planting the fields.
 As time went on, and kids came along and jobs consumed the majority of their time, they decided to put up some fences and begin raising animals.
-Today, Aaron and Kerry raise Certified Grassfed by AGW beef cattle on 450 acres of pasture at Fieldstone Acres in Campbell, New York, with the help of Rob Deyoung Jr., friend and farm partner.
+Today, Aaron and Kerry raise Certified Animal Welfare Approved by AGW beef cattle on 450 acres of pasture at Fieldstone Acres in Campbell, New York, with the help of Rob Deyoung Jr., friend and farm partner.

 When the couple decided to start raising beef cattle, they would visit nearby farmers for advice and inspiration.
 “The Angus cattle would walk over and we’d rub their ears and they’d nudge you with their head,” said Aaron.
 The couple originally purchased several cows from a neighbor only a few years ago, but the herd at Fieldstone Acres has grown quickly to 86 cows and three bulls.